 Smiles disappeared and expressions became solemn.
 Whispers betrayed their thoughts.

-Joan, an older woman broke the dismal silence.
-‘Oh please, don’t say that, David.’
+Joan, one of the older group members, broke the quiet chatter.
+‘Oh please, don’t say that David.’

 Mrs Jessop made a throaty gruff noise.
 ‘Oh, but we can’t have strangers singing carols with us.’